What If... T'Challa Became a Star-Lord?: Casting and voice recording

 What If...? was Boseman's final performance.
 Andrews said Boseman approached the voice recording sessions "from a theatrically-trained actor's point of view", reading the scene descriptions between his lines to make it feel like a play.
 According to Andrews, Boseman enjoyed this version of the character because he was "the King without the mantle, the royalty and everything else that goes along with it".
 This allowed Boseman to bring a lighter approach and "jokey" feel to the performance.
 After this experience, Boseman had discussed incorporating elements of this "Gung ho" version of the character in Black Panther: Wakanda Forever (2022) with Feige and Coogler.
-A spin-off series centered on Star-Lord T'Challa had been in development but it was left in "limbo" after Boseman's death.
+A spin-off series centered on Star-Lord T'Challa had been in development but it was left in "limbo" after Boseman's death, with Andrews admitting ahead of the premiere of the What If...? spin-off series Marvel Zombies (2025) that Marvel Animation would have prioritized making the Star-Lord T'Challa series before Marvel Zombies had Boseman not died.
 Nebula flirtatiously calls T'Challa "Cha Cha" in the episode, which was an ad lib from Gillan that the creatives enjoyed and added to multiple scenes since that banter is a staple of the heist genre.
 Gunn also ad libbed a line that Bradley felt was the funniest of the episode, but it was ultimately cut.
 The episode's version of Thanos was jokingly referred to as "California Thanos" by the creatives due to Brolin's "mellow" approach to recording, as if he was "hanging out in boardshorts".